pshs-mc-reboot/khub/README.md

 #### Maya's experience with computer science in general

-For ComProg, my only experience was with joining RAM in 2022 when I enjoyed going through the CodeForces starter problems.
+For CompProg, my only experience was with joining RAM in 2022 when I enjoyed going through the CodeForces starter problems.
 For SoftDev, my only experience with that was carrying my classmates in CS projects.
 That and a failed attempt to make a game.

 Honestly, I've always really lacked the confidence and motivation of doing something big.
 If you want some good looking achievements, you have to start at some time, and I'm starting now.
 I guess I am a late bloomer compared to the rest of the organizers here.
 But I will make up for that by blooming big.